nomaemon/tpi2022/README.md

-# TypingTest (school project)
+# TypingTest
-This is a tying test app made for my school project
+This is a tying test app made for my school project for the purpose of learning JavaScript

----
+____
-*all sources will be credited*
+_All icons made by Roundicons and Freepik from www.flaticon.com_